w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/limit-animation.md

 issueLabel: No visual motion
 ---

-Animation or blinking does not:
+Motion animation or blinking does not:
 - last longer than 5 seconds, or
 - start automatically.

 :::applies-when
-- :term[content] includes :term[interface animation] or :term[blinking] in parallel with other content.
+- :term[content] includes :term[motion animation] or :term[blinking] in parallel with other content.
 :::

 :::except-when
-- the visual motion or blinking is :term[essential].
+- the motion animation or blinking is :term[essential].
 - a play/pause mechanism is provided.
 :::